mozilla/cargo-vet/book/src/algorithm.md

 you can just have a for-loop that computes the properties of each node, and blindly assume that any query about your dependencies will have its results already computed.
 Nice!

-With that established, here is the *actual* approach we use to emulate the "fake" node desugarring:
+With that established, here is the *actual* approach we use to emulate the "fake" node desugaring:

 1. analyze the build graph without dev deps (edges), which is definitely a DAG
 2. add back the dev deps and reprocess all the nodes as if they were the "fake" node